United States • Born on August 16th

 Trung joined Watsi on April 24th, 2017.
-Three years ago, Trung joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Trung's most recent donation traveled 8,500 miles to support Rosaline, a young mom from Kenya, to fund burn treatment following a cooking accident.
+Six years ago, Trung joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Trung's most recent donation traveled 8,800 miles to support Sarin, a tuk-tuk driver from Cambodia, to fund cataract surgery to restore his vision.